matiboux/dockerc/README.md

 ## Install

+First, make sure you have required dependencies installed on your system:
+- Docker
+- Docker Compose V2

-Paste this in your terminal:
+Then, paste this in your terminal to install DockerC:

 ```bash
 /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/matiboux/dockerc/HEAD/install.sh)"